mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

 * Submit your data in a zipped folder via Box.
 * Include a text file titled "data-assessment-DATE.txt" with the results of our in-class activity.
 * Include a text file titled "data-cleanup-DATE.txt" with a list of the modifications you made to your data set.
 Those modifications could include:

+### Project visualization
+Now that you have some experience creating a usable data set - what can you do with it?
+From the tools we have experimented with in class, select your favorite and/or most meaningful visualization.
+For this unit, your visualization should be some kind of network graph.
+Use "[Using Data Visualization to Find Insights in Data](http://datajournalismhandbook.org/1.0/en/understanding_data_7.html)" to guide your writing.

+Specs:
+* Due Tuesday 12/8 by 2:30pm.
+* Embed/publish on your website.
+* Include 150-200 words on why you selected this visualization.
+  * What did you learn about your data from this visualization, if anything?
+  * What about the methodology worked or didn't work?
+  * Are there issues with the data that the visualization illuminates or disguises?
+  * Does this method of visualization require you to
+* Indicate which tool/method you used to produce this visualization.